taoensso/carmine/README.md

 ## Performance

 Redis is probably most famous for being [fast].
-Carmine does what it can to hold up its end and currently performs well:
+Carmine hold up its end and usu. performs w/in ~10% of the official C `redis-benchmark` utility despite offering features like command composition, reply parsing, etc.

-![benchmarks-png]

-[Detailed benchmark info] is available on Google Docs.
-Note that these numbers are for _unpipelined_ requests: you could do a _lot_ more with pipelining.

-In principle it should be possible to get close to the theoretical maximum performance of a JVM-based client.
-This will be an ongoing effort but please note that my first concern for Carmine is **performance-per-unit-power** rather than *absolute performance*.
-For example Carmine willingly pays a small throughput penalty to support binary-safe arguments and again for composable commands.

-Likewise, I'll happily trade a little less throughput for simpler code.

 ##### YourKit